 How much does it cost?

-Students may obtain a fee waiver from their school counselor, AACE, PACT, or other college program.
+Students may obtain a fee waiver from their school counselor, AACE, PACT, or other college programs.

 Where can students sign up?